fa1ke5/SerialFlash/README.md

+# Warning!!!!!
+# Its not full functional copy!!!
+# Now low level code is totally rewriten only for Winbond W25M02GVZEIG
+Now this fork have in base functional, CopyFiles example is working, but may be some bugs....work in progress now......

 # SerialFlash

 SerialFlash provides low-latency, high performance access to SPI Flash memory with a filesystem-like interface for use with Arduino compatible boards.
 Familiar file-based functions, similar to the SD library, are used to access data.